vohvelikissa/vohvelikissa.github.io/README.md

 - [ ] install c/c++ essentials on nix
 - [ ] make the desktop environment be xfce4 on nix

+I do not really own a usb stick at this point that can hold nix so I guess I'll have to get one of those tomorrow.

+- [ ] buy a livebootable usb stick

 # Investigations

 ## hinge api